YU-Zhejian/yuzj_linux_workshop/lab3/Readme.md

 opt/reproduce.sh
 ```

-## Learning Objectives

-Compile existing bioinformatics programs in different building systems.

-## Files in this Directory

 - `src`: External source files.
 - `opt`: Built packages.
 Which should contain:
   - `cmake-3.30.0-linux-x86_64`: Binary of a recent version of CMake.
-The version installed on LabW Kiki is too low to support kAlign.

 ## Install ZLib

 ZLib is required for BWA, HTSlib and SAMtools, so we will have it installed in advance.
 You may skip this step to use ZLib installed on your operating system.
 For Debian-based systems, it will be [`zlib1g`](https://packages.debian.org/stable/zlib1g) and [`zlib1g-dev`](https://packages.debian.org/stable/zlib1g-dev).
+Here we will build it from source.

+**NOTE** Ensure you have a recent GNU CoreUtils version of `env` installed -- The `-C` switch allows execution of commands in a specific working directory and is not presented in old GNU CoreUtils or BSD/`busybox`-flavored `env`.

+The presence of `configure` script indicates that this project can be built using AutoTools.
+So we'll use the classic `./configure` -- `make` -- `make install` workflow:

 ```bash
 env -i -C src/zlib-1.3.1 PATH="/usr/bin" \